SAP HCM vs SAP SuccessFactors

 "The solution is rather expensive."

-SAP HCM is ranked 4th in Talent Management with 45 reviews while SAP SuccessFactors is ranked 1st in Talent Management with 90 reviews.
-SAP HCM is rated 7.6, while SAP SuccessFactors is rated 7.8.
-The top reviewer of SAP HCM writes "Efficiently handles the entire hire-to-retire cycle management within an organization and the ability to scale is outstanding".
+SAP HCM is ranked 3rd in Cloud HCM with 49 reviews while SAP SuccessFactors is ranked 1st in Cloud HCM with 90 reviews.
+SAP HCM is rated 7.8, while SAP SuccessFactors is rated 7.8.
+The top reviewer of SAP HCM writes "Allows you to generate reports, easy integration and offers out-of-the-box support".
 On the other hand, the top reviewer of SAP SuccessFactors writes "Offers many useful modules and integrations, and helps companies adhere to best practices".
 SAP HCM is most compared with Workday, Oracle HCM Cloud, ADP GlobalView Payroll, PeopleSoft and UKG, whereas SAP SuccessFactors is most compared with Workday, Oracle HCM Cloud, PeopleSoft, UKG and Cornerstone Learning.
 See our SAP HCM vs. SAP SuccessFactors report.

-See our list of best Talent Management vendors and best Cloud HCM vendors.
+See our list of best Cloud HCM vendors and best Talent Management vendors.

-We monitor all Talent Management reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all Cloud HCM reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.

 So are you striving to successfully deploy and utilize SAP systems to centralize data, streamline operations, gain real-time insights and achieve business efficiency?
 SAP applications are the backbone of every business.
 We also discuss the best SAP implementation process as an ideal solution for such problems: https://www.cleveroad.com/blog/why-outsource-sap/